-Pursuant to the Second Amended and Restated First Lien Credit Agreement, and in order to secure those additional advances of Term Loan B beginning in January 2024, the Company approved for Messrs.
+Pursuant to the Working Capital Credit Facility, and in order to secure those additional advances of Term Loan B beginning in January 2024, the Company approved for Messrs.
 John H. Ruiz and Frank C. Quesada to provide, as additional collateral, the following: (i) a pledge of the equity interests in an Affiliate of Messrs.
-John H. Ruiz and Frank C. Quesada; (ii) a mortgage on real property owned by an Affiliate of Messrs.
 John H. Ruiz and Frank C. Quesada; (ii) a mortgage on real property owned by an Affiliate of Messrs.
 John H. Ruiz and Frank C. Quesada (the "Mortgage"), and (iii) a personal guaranty by Messrs.
 John H. Ruiz and Frank C. Quesada, as primary obligors, guaranteeing those additional advances of Term Loan B beginning in January 2024 (the "Personal Guaranty").
 On December 22, 2023, our Board approved the Company's payment of certain costs and fees (including legal fees) on behalf of John H. Ruiz and Frank C. Quesada, associated with the mortgage granted in connection with said guaranty, totaling \$0.1 million.
 On March 4, 2024, the Board authorized the partial repayment of the Law Firm Loan in the amount of \$0.4 million, which funds were to be used for the express purpose of paying property taxes on real property owned and pledged by the MSP Principals to HPH as collateral in connection with the Working Capital Credit Facility.

-On August 2, 2024, Subrogation Holdings entered into a letter agreement to amend the Second Amended and Restated Credit Agreement (the "HPH Letter Agreement") with HPH, which: (i) extended the period to draw up to \$23.3 million (with a 40% original issue discount) for working capital, accessible in eight tranches of \$1.75 million, that can be drawn at least one month apart, until September 2025; and (ii) provides for a \$3.3 million loan (with a 40% original issue discount) to be funded by August 31, 2024 for the purpose of acquiring additional Claims (the "New Claims") that will further collateralize the Working Capital Credit Facility (collectively, (i) and (ii) the "Operational Collection Floor").
-Pursuant to the HPH Letter Agreement, Term Loan A and Term Loan B of the Working Capital Credit Facility are subordinated to the Operational Collection Floor and collateralized by the New Claims.
-Once (x) the principal amount of the Operational Collection Floor has been repaid in full (including any original issue discount), or (y) the drawn amounts under the Operation Collection Floor as of December 31, 2024 are repaid in full (on a drawn and funded basis) on a dollar per dollar basis by such date, HPH shall fully release the Mortgage and the Personal Guarantee.
+On August 2, 2024, Subrogation Holdings entered into a letter agreement to amend the Working Capital Credit Facility (the "HPH Letter Agreement") with HPH, which: (i) extended the period to draw up to \$23.3 million (with a 40% original issue discount) for working capital, accessible in eight tranches of \$1.75 million, that can be drawn at least one month apart, until September 2025; and (ii) provided for a \$3.3 million loan (with a 40% original issue discount) funded by August 31, 2024 to acquire additional Claims (the "New Claims") that collateralize the Working Capital Credit Facility (collectively, (i) and (ii) the "Operational Collection Floor").
+On October 1, 2024, Hazel entered into Amendment No. 3 to the Working Capital Credit Facility, formalizing the terms set forth in the HPH Letter Agreement.
+Pursuant to such amendment, (i) Term Loan A and Term Loan B of the Working Capital Credit Facility are subordinated to the Operational Collection Floor and collateralized by the New Claims and (ii) once (x) the principal amount of the Operational Collection Floor has been repaid in full (including any original issue discount), or (y) the drawn amounts under the Operation Collection Floor as of December 31, 2024 are repaid in full (on a drawn and funded basis) on a dollar per dollar basis by such date, HPH shall fully release the Mortgage and the Personal Guarantee.